thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

 adding-image-map-widget-2:
     0:
       image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-image-map-widget-7-pe.png
       title: 'Now, set the previously uploaded office plan image as the background of the widget.
-Navigate to the "Appearance" tab, and scroll to the "Map provider settings" section, and specify "Selected entity" as the "Image URL source entity alias" and the attribute "office-plan" as the "Image URL source entity attribute";'
+Navigate to the "Appearance" tab, and scroll to the "Map provider settings" section.
+Specify "Selected entity" as the image URL source entity alias, and the "office-plan" as the image URL source entity attribute;'

 adding-image-map-widget-label:
     0: